UMiamiLibraries/courses-and-workshops/Data-Workshops-Library/session04.md

 **Learning Objectives**

-- Able to assist faculty, staff, and students with basic data services
+- Able to assist faculty, staff, and students with basic data consultations
+- Identify existing research data services on the three University of Miami campuses
-- Able to refer faculty, staff, and students to other library faculty for more complex data services
+- Able to refer faculty, staff, and students to other library faculty or non-library campus units for more complex data services

 ---